GardenGroupUO/Geoffrey-R-Weal-PhD-Thesis/README.md

 All gifs can be played on this Github repository.

 Videos have not been include in this Github repository but instead are linked to their Youtube url.
 You can see the video you would like to watch by clicking on the link to it.
-The videos that have been include online are given in this READMe file as well.
+The videos that have been include online are given in this README file as well.

 ## Files on this Github Repository